t0mpr1c3/DAKexport/experiments.md

-We will need to do a series of experiments to reverse engineer the file format.
+A series of experiments will be required to reverse engineer the file format.

-An experiment might be something like this:
+An experiment might proceed something like this:

 * Create a small test pattern in DAK and record all the steps taken to make it so that it can be recreated exactly.